ghacupha/silk/index.md

 that is assembled from bindings during initialization and then never changes again.
 Each injectron is a factory like typed source of instances.
 When a dependency is resolved the first injectorn that matches the requested dependency is asked to yield the instance for it.
+If the requested type is a 1-dimensional array and no injectorn specifically for that type exists, the resulting array is assembled from all matching element instance providers.
 That's it.

 #### Utilities
 Most of the library is just a utility build around the container.